 The first evidence of habitation dates from Paleo-Indian (more than six thousand years old) artifacts found in abundance at the Nall Site, a sand dune blowout in present Cimarron County.
 Clovis, Folsom, Meserve, Milnesand, Midland, Scottsbluff, and Plainview points have been found in the area.
 More recent and permanent habitation has been found in stone slabs as wall foundations in house structures that were used from A.D.
 1000 to 1500.
 These slab houses were first excavated in 1919–20 and run throughout the three counties of the Oklahoma Panhandle.
 Other evidence of early culture can be found in pit houses and Basketmaker caves in the western end of the area.

-In modern times the area was first visited by Coronado's expedition in 1541 in its search for the Seven Cities of Cibola.
-However, approximately a hundred thousand Comanches had occupied an area of fifteen hundred square miles including present Beaver County, although they never established any permanent locations.
-Relative newcomers to the area included the Apache, the Cheyenne, and the Kiowa, who also used the area as hunting grounds.
+In modern times Europeans first visited the area with Coronado's expedition in 1541 in its search for the Seven Cities of Cibola.
+Long before and long after Coronado, several American Indian groups used the resources of future Beaver County and the surrounding region as hunting and trading grounds, although they never established any permanent locations.
+They included the Plains Apache, the Kiowa, the Comanche, and the Cheyenne.
 No permanent dwellings were made until 1863 when Juan and Vincenta Baca trailed more than a thousand sheep across the trackless prairie and wild foothill region from Las Vegas, New Mexico Territory, to the Cimarron Valley near the present site of Kenton, Oklahoma.
 The herders were soon joined by the Bernal family and the Lujan brothers.
 At the same time the Coe outlaw gang had established a ranch from which to raid the Santa Fe Trail as it came through on the Cimarron Cutoff.
 Finally, Col. William F. Penrose broke up the gang.
 In 1865 Kit Carson was ordered to establish a fort on Cold Springs to protect the travelers.
 However, his efforts were short lived, and he abandoned the new Fort Nichols in a few months and returned to New Mexico Territory.

 The area became known popularly as No Man's Land.
 However, it was also known as the Neutral Strip or Public Land Strip because of its long, narrow dimension.
 This came about because of certain decisions made concerning statehood for the Republic of Texas and the Territory of Kansas.
 When the Republic of Texas sought statehood as a slave state, latitude 36˚30´ N became the Texas Panhandle's northern border.
 When Kansas came into the Union as a free state and used the Compromise of 1850 rules, that state's southern boundary was set at latitude 37˚ N. Indian Territory was already established with the 100th Meridian as its western boundary, and New Mexico Territory established the 103rd Meridian as its eastern boundary.